oracle/oracle-for-research/OpenSource/InstallSoftware/README.md

 #### If you choose to install Jupyter notebook on the private subnet

-First you will be required to create a ssh tunnel and forward port 8888 to localhost.
+First you will be required to create a ssh tunnel and forward port 8888 to localhost or use the [Connector](https://github.com/oracle/oracle-for-research/tree/main/OpenSource/Connector)
 To start the jupyter notebook type the following command on the terminal after ssh into the OCI-instance.